-UCSB to host Friends of Ancient History Fall Meeting
+UCSB to host 2015 Association of Ancient Historians Meeting

 Ancient Mediterranean Studies (AMS) is an Interdisciplinary Ph.D.
 Emphasis program that offers graduate students the opportunity to bridge the traditional disciplinary borders of fields constituting this area of Study.
 AMS embraces scholares from the departments of Anthropology, the History of Art & Architecture, Classics, History, Philosophy, and Religious Studies.
 Our focus is the circum-Mediterranean worldfrom roughly the Bronze Age to the early Middle Ages.